AdobeDocs/experience-manager-brand-portal.en/help/using/guest-access.md

 ## Begin guest session {#begin-guest-session}

-To enter Brand Portal anonymously, select **[!UICONTROL Click here]** corresponding to **[!UICONTROL Guest Access?]** on Brand Portal welcome screen.
+To enter Brand Portal anonymously, select **[!UICONTROL Click here]** corresponding to **[!UICONTROL `Guest Access?`]** on Brand Portal's welcome screen.
 Enter the captcha security check to grant access to use the Brand Portal.

 ![](assets/bp-login-screen.png)

 ## Guest session duration {#guest-session-duration}

-A guest user session remains active for 15 mins.
+A guest user session remains active for 15 minutes.
-This means that the state of the **[!UICONTROL Lightbox]** is preserved for 15 mins from the session start time, and after that the current guest session restarts so the Lightbox state is lost.
+This process preserves the state of the **[!UICONTROL Lightbox]** for 15 minutes from the session start time.
+After that, the current guest session restarts, causing the Lightbox state to be lost.

 For example, a guest user logs in to Brand Portal at 1500 hours and adds assets to **[!UICONTROL Lightbox]** for download at 15:05 hours.
-If the user does not download the **[!UICONTROL Lightbox]** collection (or its assets) before 15:15 hours (within 15 mins of login), the user has to restart the session.
-The **[!UICONTROL Lightbox]** is empty which means the uploaded assets are no longer available if the session was lost.
+If the user does not download the **[!UICONTROL Lightbox]** collection (or its assets) before 15:15 hours (within 15 minutes of signing in), the user has to restart the session.
+The **[!UICONTROL Lightbox]** is empty, which means the uploaded assets are no longer available if the session was lost.

 ## Concurrent guest sessions allowed {#concurrent-guest-sessions-allowed}

 The number of concurrent guest sessions is limited to 10% of the total user quota per organization.
-It means for an organization having user quota of 200, maximum 20 guest users can work at the same time.
+It means that for an organization that has a user quota of 200, a maximum of 20 guest users can work at the same time.
 The 21st user is denied access, and can access as a guest only if the session of any of the 20 active guest users ends.

 >[!NOTE]
 >